 Replace Serpentine Belt

 This visible belt drives all the accessories that run off your engine.
 Items such as power steering, alternator, water pump, fan, smog pump and other items rely on the serpentine belt to operate.
 It should be changed every 50,000 to 60,000 miles or every four or five years.
-If you see the belt has cracks and frayed edges, get it changed right away.
+If you see the belt has cracks and frayed edges, change the sepentine belt right away.

 Change Engine Coolant

-Most owner’s manuals specify fresh coolant every 30,000 to 60,000 miles.
+As part of the scheduled vehicle maintenance program, most owner’s manuals recommend changing the coolant every 30,000 to 60,000 miles.
 Most automotive coolant is highly toxic, so if you change coolant yourself, never put the old stuff down the drain.
 Take it to an auto garage or municipal toxic waste facility.